Written once — so I don't have to explain it twice

 For People Around Me

-You're reading this because you're someone in my life.
+You're reading this because you matter to me.
 Maybe you're new.
 Maybe you've been here a while and never knew what to say.
-That's okay.
-Here's what actually helps — and what doesn't, even when it comes from a good place.
+Either way — here's what I actually need.
+And what I don't, even when it comes from a good place.

 What helps